rigby200602/tripzy-frontend-test-LeDienThanhTung/README.md

 And useState() to store the state of the activeTab.

+After making the tabs, i will use conditional rendering to do the task you guys give me.

+Cause it is a static site now, so that will be save me a lot of time to do another task.

+When the activeTab has the same value as the tab value of "Bus & Shuttle".

 ## Learn More

 To learn more about Next.js, take a look at the following resources: